Kevin Barry is a barrister specialising in consumer and trading standards law, regulatory, cybercrime and complex and

 Kevin is well known among those that instruct him for his thorough preparation, excellent client skills and his commercial and practical approach in consumer and regulatory cases.
 He is well regarded for his incisive and effective cross–examination, particularly where technical and expert evidence is involved.
 He is at ease in the Court of Appeal, regularly appearing in cases involving complex factual and legal points.

 He is a Level 4 CPS prosecutor (the top grade).
 He has prosecuted and defended in numerous homicide cases, both leading and as a led junior.

-Kevin Barry is the head of the Cybercrime team at 36 Crime.
+Kevin Barry is a member of the Cybercrime team.
 He is regularly instructed in some of the most complex (and interesting) cybercrime case.

 His expertise have developed over the past few years since he was instructed for the defence in the very high–profile computer–hacking case of R v Ackroyd and Others (Southwark Crown Court 2013).
 This case involved members of the Lulzsec / Anonymous ‘hacktivist’ groups, who were alleged to have caused in excess of £30 million of loss and damage to international corporations such as News International and Sony, and UK and US state agencies including the CIA.